FraserMuir/gcc-website/src/pages/index.md

   journey.
 We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
 main:
-  heading: this is the heading
+  heading: this is the heading!!
   content: this is the content
   signature: this is the signature!
   link: